Black Panther Party, Winston-Salem, North Carolina Chapter: Community work

-Raising Political Awareness
+Political activism

 The Winston-Salem chapter of the Black Panther Party raised awareness about its beliefs through its involvement with the Black Panther newspaper.
 The newspaper served as the chapter's primary source of income throughout its lifetime.
 By buying the newspapers from the national headquarters, at a relatively inexpensive price, the chapter could then resell them, in order to raise money for local programs, as well as inform the local Black community about Black Panther Party affairs nationwide.
 Not only did the Winston-Salem chapter raise awareness by selling the newspapers locally, in an attempt to inform the citizens of North Carolina, but they also wrote and published a large number of articles in the Newspaper about local affairs.
 The publication of these articles united the Black community by proving that all Blacks, not just Party members, were victims of brutality, and encouraging Blacks everywhere to join in the fight.

-Controversy
+Controversies

 The Winston-Salem chapter of the Black Panther Party faced a considerable amount of controversy for the following reasons.

-Lack of Political Support
+Lack of political support

 During its founding years, the primary problem faced by the Winston-Salem chapter was lack of support.
 Winston-Salem may have been an ideal city for the birth of a Panther party because of its large Black population, and potential for Black Radicalism; however, the community lacked universal support.
 At the time, in Winston-Salem, Blacks made up over one-half of the total population; however, fewer than twenty percent of African Americans owned homes.
 The majority of support for the Panther party came from the poorer populations, who benefitted from their community service programs.
 This group was related to what the party was doing, and appreciated their services.
 The Black middle class was not as open to the radical group, whose rhetoric and style intimidated them and posed, in their opinions, an even greater threat for the Black community as a whole.
 Radicalism and altercations with police alienated most community members, who feared, and hoped to avoid further conflict with law enforcement.
 The branch's lack of community support eventually led to its collapse in 1978.

-FBI Strife
+FBI pressure

 The Winston-Salem chapter, like most Black Panther Parties all over the country, caught the attention of the FBI.
 After a community-wide increase in support for the National Coalition to Combat Fascism (NCCF), the FBI drastically increased its monitoring of the group, doing what they believed was necessary, to defame and discredit the Panthers, in the best interest of the public.
 In 1971, the FBI developed a smear campaign intended to create problems between the Winston-Salem Panther party, and the national headquarters in Oakland, hoping that such dissonance would lead to the annihilation of the Winston-Salem chapter, although it did not.
 The FBI scrutiny did, however, lead to other problems for the chapter.
 Even minor infractions by the Panthers brought unwanted attention from the FBI.
 This often disrupted the group's daily activities, and occasionally led to the arrests of group leaders.